top of page

 • It’s ideal for polyester textiles, mugs, phone cases (with sublimation-friendly coatings), polyester canvas, etc.

-• The print becomes part of the substrate, meaning soft feel on fabric and excellent washability (on proper substrates).
+• The print becomes part of the substrate, providing excellent washability.

 • Limitations: substrate must handle heat and have a receptive coating (for hard goods).
-Also, colour fidelity and white coverage can be challenging, especially on dark or non-white surfaces.
+Also, colour fidelity is only possible on light coloured surfaces.

 What is UV DTF (Ultraviolet Direct-to-Film)?